-Metered billing using the marketplace metering service
+Metered billing for SaaS using the commercial marketplace metering service

 Prerequisites for metered billing

 For a SaaS offer to use metered billing, it must first:

 - Meet all of the offer requirements for a sell through Microsoft offer as outlined in Create a SaaS offer in the commercial marketplace.

 - Integrate with the SaaS Fulfillment APIs for customers to provision and connect to your offer.